 7. Statistical Charts: Use of Tables and Graphs: Histogram, Frequency polygon, Bar-diagram, Pie-chart.

-SSC has revised SSC CHSL Tier 2 Exam Pattern and released new syllabus which has been detailed below-
+SSC has revised SSC CHSL Tier 2 Exam Pattern and released the updated syllabus which has been detailed below-

-Tier-II will include following three sections having two modules each:
+Tier-II will include the following three sections, having two modules each:

 Section-2: Module-I: English Language and Comprehension and Module-II: General Awareness